deepanshu-rawat6/hashnode-blogs/cmdq6eldk000j02lj4hnxd9yl.md

 How to avoid such costs?
 How to improve?

-Enter……drum…roll…please……`Master-Slave` architecture, but wait we need to discuss the caveats of `traditional` Jenkins setup.
+Enter……drum…roll…please……`Master-Agent` architecture, but wait we need to discuss the caveats of `traditional` Jenkins setup.

 ---